BUILDING DEPARTMENT STAFF

 RENTAL HOUSING INSPECTION ORDINANCE

 Landlords are required to register all rental property.
 The City of Algonac, Code of Ordinances sets forth Landlord Registration and Inspection requirements.
-The following is a guideline for the inspection of all rental dwelling units.
+One of those requirements is an annual rental license.
 Further detail and description is set forth in the International Property Maintenance Code 2009.
 All fees are listed in the 2019-2020 Fee Schedule that takes effect July 1, 2019.
-Before then, reference 2018 Fee Schedule.

 Registration Fees - prices effective 7.1.19